GogollaLab/ballWheelSensor/README.md

 so no part of mouse body touches the tracked item of choice.

+## Use

 There are 3 variations of the script:
 * Time1.py will record for a specified number of seconds
 * TTL_Time1.py will record for a specified number of seconds from the moment of detecting a HIGH value on GPIO pin 21
 * TTL1.py will record from the moment of detecting a HIGH value on GPIO pin 21 and until the value changes to LOW

-Execute all scripts using terminal by navigating to a containing directory and executing the following (enter the duration of recording as a number of second and pressing enter if prompted):
+Execute all scripts using terminal by navigating to a containing directory and executing one of the following lines (enter the duration of recording as a number of seconds and press enter if prompted):
 ```
 sudo python Time1.py
+sudo python TTL_Time1.py
+sudo python TTL1.py
 ```

 All scripts are set to print timestamped output, which will be output directly to the terminal in the above